 Crime in America.Net

-National Criminal Justice Resources for Reporters, Students and Everyone Else
+National Criminal Justice Resources for Reporters and Everyone Else

 For reporters, it’s essential to reach knowledgeable specialists who will save you time by providing quotable information, helpful documents via download and referrals to knowledgeable, media friendly experts.
-There are hundreds of sources for criminal justice information, and only a few are listed here (see web site “contact us” for phone numbers).
-Please use the “open hyperlink” option.
+There are hundreds of sources for criminal justice information, only a few are listed here.

-There are two primary sources/web sites for criminal justice information.
-The Office of Justice Programs (http://www.ojp.usdoj.gov) is the umbrella organization for a variety of federal criminal justice and statistical efforts.
+There are two primary sources/websites for criminal justice information.
+The Office of Justice Programs (http://www.ojp.usdoj.gov) of the US Department of Justice is the umbrella organization for a variety of federal criminal justice and statistical efforts.
 The most useful organizations are the Bureau of Justice Statistics (BJS) and the National Institute of Justice (NIJ).
 Both provide lists of publications that are useful for story purposes.
 Their subject specialists are always helpful, and will refer you to other media friendly experts and resources.

 The Bureau of Justice Statistics (http://www.ojp.usdoj.gov/bjs)

 For information on national crime surveys for “total” crime figures, see the “Criminal Victimization in the United States” series.